Stefani4580/Nail-Art-Resale/README.md

 # Mission statement
 Nail Art Resale is a site for Nail Art Hobbyists to sell their unwanted products - stamping plates, nail polish, nail art accessories.
 # Functionality
 Nail Art Resale will allow the user to create a list of items, read a list of items and delete an item from a list.
 It will have 3 routes - selling stamping plates, selling nail polish, selling nail art accessories.
+## Stretch Goals
+CRUD on Stamping Plates.
+The UI is very fragile for UPDATE.
+There is no error checking.
 # Technologies Used
 - React
 - React Router